zsh-git-prompt/zsh-git-prompt/README.md

 * Reorganize repository structure
 * Add an interface between the script that analyzes the repository and the script that formats the prompt.
   This makes it easier to exchange the two scripts.
 See [Development](#development)
+* Added a shell-only implementation.
+This avoids the startup cost of Python or Haskell.
 * Added [git-summary](https://github.com/zsh-git-prompt/zsh-git-prompt/tree/master/utils)

 ## Examples